The best Fourth of July sales and deals to shop before they’re gone.

 Best Fourth of July sales

+- ABC Carpet and Home is offering 30 percent off sitewide and in-stores through July 6.

-- Aerosoles is offering 50 percent off summer sandals from July 2 to July 9.
+- Aerosoles is offering 50 percent off summer sandals through July 9.

 - American Eagle is offering up to 60 percent off sitewide for a limited time.